-I have learnt indian music for 35 years (and still learning) from a few maestros in Rajkot, Pune and Mumbai, Bhārat (India) starting with indian classical music and Tabla being my first instrument, when i was 10 years old.
-I also Sanskrit during my years at school.
-That´s why i am confident to humbly perform and share teachings of indian music, mantra and other styles which require a vast understanding of eastern music scales, raga, rhythm, composition, rasa, cultural background and last but not least: the perfect use of the language being sung.
+I've learned indian music for 35 years (and still learning) from a few maestros in Rajkot, Pune and Mumbai, Bhārat (India) starting with the foundations of Indian classical music - Tabla being my first instrument - when i was about 10 years old.
+I also studied Sanskrit during my years at school, which I'm still studying.
+That's why I'm confident to humbly perform and share teachings with roots in Indian music, mantra and other styles which require a vast understanding of the eastern music style: scales, raga, rhythm, composition, rasa, cultural background and last but not least: the correct use of the language being presented.

-In a 'new age' market populated with performers and people who start 'teaching' without the right preparation, it is important not to get confused by wrong sources and to distinguish what is what.
-Mantra and kirtan are also no exception to this rule - they come from India, and should be performed honoring this tradition and following certain music style and ragas... and correct pronunciation - besides honoring the sacred texts, mantra is "a call" and pronunciation is key, more than intention.
+In a 'new age' market where Indian music got populated with non-trained performers and even teachers without preparation, it is important not to get confused by wrong sources, making an effort in trying to distinguish what is what if one is interested in the real.
+Mantra and Kirtan are also no exception to this - they come from India, and should be performed connecting to the source, honoring this tradition and following a certain music frame... besides using the correct pronunciation.
+Beyond honoring the sacred texts, mantra is a sound which works as a call, therefore pronunciation is key, more than intention and meaning.

-Indian music is much, much more that just adding a Sanskrit text to a melody and play harmonium or guitar on it.
-If you love indian music and wish to learn, you have to know that indian music requires patience, commitment, dedication, practice and a teacher from that source and culture who can transmit it rightly and earnestly.
-Any promises of shallow fast courses are misleading and only ruin the true essence of this rich tradition.
+Indian music is much, much more that just adding a Sanskrit text to a melody and play an instrument on it.
+If one loves the arts and music from India and wishes to learn, one has to first know it requires a lot of patience, commitment, dedication, practice and very important, a teacher who had been trained in that culture, who can transmit it earnestly and guide the student to the right port.
+Any promises of shallow fast courses are misleading and will only compromise the true essence of this ancient tradition.

-This is an ancient culture of more than ten thousand years, with roots in spirituality which was inspired by wise and enlightened beings, who have been able to touch spaces in the most hidden corners of sound; allowing to unfold its natural powers when rightly applied.
+One must understand this is a millenary culture of more than ten thousand years, so ancient that it can really not be traced, and with strong roots in spirituality which was inspired by wise beings, who dedicated all their life to this and were able to touch spaces in the most hidden corners of sound, allowing to unfold its natural powers when rightly approached.

-I have never compromised commercially.
-It has always been my mission and responsibility to communicate the right understanding, while passing over this tradition to those truly interested from the spiritual, inner plane, and I will always remain a student in this bottomless world of Indian music and Mantra.
+I have never compromised commercially nor do i give any false expectations.
+It has always been my view and responsibility to communicate with transparency while passing over whatever i little know about this tradition to those truly interested from the spiritual, creative, therapeutic and artistic points of view, knowing in the first place that I will always remain a student in this bottomless world of music, sciences and arts from India.

 . . . . .

-each sound has a unique pattern that sustains all we do, and allows our energies to move and grow or stagnate and decline.
+A sound has a unique pattern that sustains all we do, and allows our energies to move and grow, or stagnate and decline.

 our lives will likely remain in disharmony.